fkie-cad/Logprep/doc/source/development/processor_how_to.rst

 This method is implemented in the :py:class:`~logprep.abc.processor.Processor` and is called for every log message.
 To process the event it invokes the processors `apply_rules` method.
-If you want to do somthing to the event after all rules have been applied, then you could overwrite this method and implement your code after calling the `super().process(event)`.
+If you want to do something to the event after all rules have been applied, then you could overwrite this method and implement your code after calling the `super().process(event)`.
 The log message is being passed as a dictionary and modified 'in place', meaning that modifications are being performed directly on the input event.

 .. code-block:: python